 CSX’s weekly railcar units

-In the week ending March 19, 2016, CSX Corporation (CSX) recorded a marginal YoY (year-over-year) fall of 2.5% in railcar units excluding coal and coke.
-CSX hauled 54,847 units in the same week against 56,276 units in the week ending March 21, 2015.
-The fall in railcar units other than coal and coke was in line with its main competitor, Norfolk Southern (NSC).
-But we should note that CSX’s fall in total railcar units was about half what US railroads reported in the week ending March 19, 2016.
+In the week ending March 26, 2016, CSX’s (CSX) railcar units, excluding coal and coke, fell by 8.0%.
+The company hauled ~54,000 units as compared to 58,000 units in the week ending March 28, 2015.
+This fall in railcar units, excluding coal, was double the fall recorded by its main competitor, Norfolk Southern (NSC).
+We should note that CSX’s fall in total railcar units of ~15% was on par with the overall fall of all US railroad carriers for the week ending March 26, 2016.

-CSX’s coal plus coke carloads went down by ~28% YoY in the week ending March 19, 2016, at more than 16,000 units.
-During the same period in 2015, it was 22,000 units.
-Investors should note, however, that this fall is in line with that of its arch rival, Norfolk Southern, in the same commodity group during the week ending March 19.
+CSX’s coal plus coke carloads fell by a staggering 31% to ~16,000 units in the week ending March 26, 2016.
+CSC reported 22,000 railcar units in the corresponding period in 2015.
+This fall was in line with rival Norfolk Southern’s fall for the same period.
 Coal represented 16% of CSX’s total volumes and 19% of total revenues in 2015.

-According to the March 2016 press release from US Energy Information Administration, the Appalachia region’s coal output is expected to fall by 9% in 2016.
-But the agency expects total coal production to increase by 2% and stabilize in 2017.
+According to a March 2016 press release by the EIA (US Energy Information Administration), the Appalachia region’s coal output is expected to fall by 9% in 2016.
+However, the agency expects total coal production will increase by 2% and stabilize in 2017.
 CSX mainly connects coal mining operations in the Appalachia region.
-This will likely impact CSX’s coal transportation in 2016.
+This will impact CSX’s coal transportation in 2016.

-Eastern US railroads have cited the shift from coal to natural gas (UNG) at electricity generation plants as one of the reasons for the fall in utility coal transportation.
-The coal tsunami has affected major coal producers in the US like Alliance Resource Partners (ARLP), CONSOL Energy (CNX), and Peabody Energy (BTU).
+The Eastern railroad carriers have cited a shift from coal to natural gas (UNG) for electricity generation plants as one of the reasons for the fall in utility coal transportation.
+The coal tsunami has affected major US coal producers like Alliance Resource Partners (ARLP), CONSOL Energy (CNX), and Peabody Energy (BTU).

-Commodities that posted major gains for CSX in the week ending March 19, 2016, include:
+The following commodities posted major gains for CSX in the week ending March 26, 2016: